The SF Fed on Fintech: Payments, Banking, to Keep Evolving

 in a store using a mobile phone (33%).”

 As the Fed’s Williams concluded, “in summary, there’s no question that fintech is going to change the face of financial services on a global scale.
 I am excited for the changes to come, and I see the potency of the possible.
-But for fintech’s potential to be met, we need to make sure we don’t reinvent or exacerbate shortcomings that have plagued our financial system thus far.”

 And of course we at AVPS are here not to exacerbate the shortcomings of payment technology, either, but rather, to expand on its possibilities, and the ways to make it more usable, and more secure, for all your customers.